 There is a lot of scrubbing involved when you clean a hotel bathroom.
 First, use a non-abrasive scratchpad to scrub the bathroom surfaces clean.
 Then, use a toilet brush to scrub the toilet bowl.
 Next, scrub underneath the rim.
-Proceed to clean the toilet seat, cover and cistern.
-Your next tasks would be to scrub the bathtub, scrub the bathroom walls, and scrub the shower walls.
+Proceed to clean the toilet seat, cover, and cistern.
+Your next task would be to scrub the bathtub, scrub the bathroom walls, and scrub the shower walls.
+It’s also important to make sure that the custom glass shower door is clean too.
+These doors are often used by hotels as they are much easier to clean because they are less likely to develop mold.
+However, it’s still important that the shower doors are cleaned properly.
 Finally, check the showerhead to ensure the water flows out smoothly.

 Once the surfaces are thoroughly cleaned, rinse them to remove any leftover dirt and grime.
 This critical step ensures no cleaner residue is left, since this could accumulate and result in dirt buildup over time.
 A good rinse also ensures the hotel bathroom does not smell of chemicals or bleach if used.
 Once this is done, dry the surfaces using clean cloths to prevent water marks from forming.
 Use different fabrics for different areas, such as one cloth for the toilet and another for the bathtub.